TamKatja/Shopping-List/readme.md

 # Shopping List

-Vanilla JavaScript Shopping List application from my Modern JavaScript from the Beginning course.
+Simple Vanilla JavaScript shopping list application from my [Modern JavaScript From The Beginning course](https://www.traversymedia.com/).

 This project was created to practice working with the DOM, events, state, local storage and other JavaScript fundamentals.

+View the live application [here](https://magenta-kangaroo-ee7e37.netlify.app/).

 <br>